 Set Healthy Limits On Social Media

-It’s a reality, the more time our tweens and teens spend on social media the more likely they are to be comparing themselves to the constant flow of images on their screens.
-This is why our kids are struggling so much with low self-esteem, depression and anxiety.
+It’s a reality; the more time our tweens and teens spend on social media, the more likely they are to compare themselves to the constant flow of images on their screens.
+This is why our kids struggle so much with low self-esteem, depression and anxiety.

 Teen Anxiety; 5 Ways To Help Your Teen Cope